arcanistzed/scs/README.md

 #### [About Time](https://foundryvtt.com/packages/about-time)

 If using About Time's realtime clock, SCS will prompt you to pause for the duration of your combat encounter.
-Just add a combatant (by right clicking on it and clicking "Toggle Combat State" in the HUD) and it will percieve that as a combat that has started.
+Just add a combatant (by right clicking on it and clicking "Toggle Combat State" in the HUD) and it will perceive that as a combat that has started.
 Removing all combatants ends the combat.

 #### [Argon Combat HUD](https://foundryvtt.com/packages/enhancedcombathud)